epilot-dev/terraform-provider-epilot-schema/docs/resources/schema_capability.md

 - `protected` (Boolean) Setting to `true` prevents the attribute from being modified / deleted
 - `purpose` (List of String)
 - `readonly` (Boolean) Default: false
+- `relation_affinity_mode` (String) Weak repeatable attributes are kept when duplicating an entity.
+Strong repeatable attributes are discarded when duplicating an entity. must be one of ["weak", "strong"]
 - `render_condition` (String) Defines the conditional rendering expression for showing this field.
 When a valid expression is parsed, their evaluation defines the visibility of this attribute.
 Note: Empty or invalid expression have no effect on the field visibility.
+- `repeatable` (Boolean)
 - `required` (Boolean) Default: false
 - `settings_flag` (Attributes List) This attribute should only be active when one of the provided settings have the correct value (see [below for nested schema](#nestedatt--attributes--address_relation_attribute--settings_flag))
 - `show_in_table` (Boolean) Render as a column in table views.
 When defined, overrides `hidden`